Elba Otero de Jové

 Elba Otero de Jové was a Puerto Rican female politician from the New Progressive Party (PNP) who served as mayor of Arecibo, Puerto Rico and an at-large member of the House of Representatives of Puerto Rico.

+Education

+She earned a Bachelor of Arts from the University of Puerto Rico and a Master of Art from New York University.

 Politics

 She was elected as mayor of Arecibo at the 1968 general elections. in 1970 after the death of her brother Rubén Otero Bosco who was the Speaker Pro Tempore of the House of Representatives of Puerto Rico the New Progressive Party nominated her to fill the vacancy of an At-large position.
 She was affiliated to the Republican Party and was a member of the National Federation of Republican Women.